losrobbos/code-formatting-and-linting/README.md

 So in this guide, like mentioned, we will not focus on all the possible options and which concrete settings to apply in your team.
 There are dozens of articles on this.

 Instead let's stress finally on the importance of CODE FORMATTING vs LINTING.
-And the INTERSECTION between both.

 Project-wide configured code formatting rules are an absolute must!